Christián Jaroš: Playing career

 On 26 July 2021, Jaroš was traded by San Jose to the New Jersey Devils in exchange for Nick Merkley.
 In the following 2021–22 season, he remained on the Devils roster, serving in a depth defenceman role.
 He appeared in 11 games for the Devils before he was placed on waivers and re-assigned to AHL affiliate, the Utica Comets, at the NHL trade deadline, on 21 March 2022.
 After failing to report to the AHL, Jaroš was placed on unconditional waivers in order to mutually terminate the remainder of his contract with the Devils on 24 March.

 On 9 June 2022, Jaroš signed one-year contract with Avangard Omsk of the Kontinental Hockey League (KHL).
 In the 2022–23 season, Jaroš featured in 24 games from the blueline for Avangard Omsk, registering three goals and six assists.
 On 23 December, Jaroš was traded by Avangard Omsk to CSKA Moscow in exchange for Dmitri Alexeyev.
 He won the Gagarin Cup in 2023 with SKA Moscow, although missed the playoffs due to injury.
 In the off-season, Jaroš was announced to have left CSKA on 1 July 2023.
 On 19 October, his KHL rights were traded to Severstal Cherepovets.

 After a lone season with Severstal, Jaroš returned for a second stint with former club CSKA Moscow, in signing a one-year contract on 4 July 2024.
 In the 2024–25 season, Jaroš in a top four pairing role contributed with 2 goals and 12 points in 51 regular season games for CSKA.

 As a free agent, Jaroš opted to return to North America by agreeing to a one-year, two-way contract with the Columbus Blue Jackets for the season on 1 July 2025.
 However, just three months later, Jaroš was waived for the purposes of a mutual termination.
+He later returned to the KHL, joining Spartak Moscow on an initial one-year agreement on 6 October 2025.